 Nothing out of Nothing will just put a rocky smile on your face!
 Believe me.
 The rock starts rolling with World We Leave Behind.
 The one bemoaning the fate and current state of the working dudes and dudettes up in Scandinavia.
 The band dedicated the track to Alexander Stubb, former PM of Finland, now having been degraded to Finance Minister.
 I guess to admonish him for former sins – or something.
 The lyrics on that one are outstanding, by the way.

 Now, AC/DC with a large dose of Krokus as shown in their last sound-alike Dirty Dynamite are showing up in the second track List of Things I Hate.
 And it is some list, by Loki.

 And there must be a decent ballad on any rock record worth its salt.
 Right?
 Nothing out of Nothing is no exception and – lo and behold – here comes Perfect.
-In the beginning this is some weak grog.
+In the beginning, this is some weak grog.
 But then the track garners a lot of power and speed.
-Cool riffing, nice progresssion, and some good soloing included.
+Cool riffing, nice progression and some good soloing included.

 Now, the second half sees a bit of loss of steam, but nothing unnervingly so.
 The two most remarkable tracks in this part are Piece of Me with a stellar solo to boot and the very last song Shame.
 Not that the other tracks are bad in any way.
 Compression is, however, getting the better of some of the last tracks, whereas the disk was pretty well balanced out in the first part.